Releans/java-client-sdk/README.md

 ## How to Test

-The generated code and the server can be tested using automatically generated test cases.
+The Releans SDK and the server can be tested using automatically generated test cases.
 JUnit is used as the testing framework and test runner.

 In Eclipse, for running the tests do the following: